cutlersr/iggypop/README.md

 - Enforce synonymous changes
 - Assemble from oligos ≤ 250 bp with BsmBI
 - Lack hairpins or repeats >12 bp
-- Are GoldenBraid / MoClo compatible (inner 5'-BsaI-AATG...GCTT-BsaI-3')
+- Are GoldenBraid / MoClo compatible

 ##### MoClo compatibility:
-The default `iggypop.py cds` settings create GoldenBraid/MoClo-compatible level alpha/0 coding sequences with 5'-BsaI-AATG and GCTT-BsaI-3' ends.
+The default `iggypop.py cds` settings create sequences with 5'-BsaI-AATG and GCTT-BsaI-3' ends.
 Adjust the `base_5p_end` and `base_3p_end` parameters to modify this behavior.

 ![GoldenBraid](png/goldenbraid.png)

 ##### Overriding defaults:
 The default parameters can be modified by creating new YAML files or using arguments on the command line.
-To modify from the command line so that the only additions to the sequence are 5'-AATG and GCTT-3' (which are required as terminal overhangs with the pPOP vectors):
+To modify from the command line so that the only additions to the sequence are 5'-AATG and GCTT-3', which are required as terminal overhangs with the pPOP vectors:
 ```bash
 ./iggypop.py cds                                        \
     --i "test/10_TFs.fasta" --o "10_TFs_not_moclo"      \